Course

 Oral Evaluations

-(May include, but not limited to, oral tests, oral presentations, listening comprehension, conversation lab, attendance, preparation, class participation, final oral exam.)
+(may include, but not limited to, oral exams, oral presentations, listening comprehension, conversation lab, attendance, preparation, class participation, final oral exam)

 50%